For 40 glorious hours Irom Sharmila was free.

 Ms Irom, who comes from the north-east Indian state of Manipur, is engaged in what is by far the world’s longest hunger strike.
 Since 3 November 2000 she has not eaten or drunk.
 She does not even brush her teeth in the usual manner, using a piece of cotton instead, to ensure no water passes her lips.
 Her skin is pale from the absence of sunshine.
 Remarkably, her smile is usually intact.

-Since she was a teenager, Ms Irom has been trying to force the government to end the use of the Armed Forces Special Powers Act (AFSPA).
+Since she was still a teenager, Ms Irom has been trying to force the government to end the use of the Armed Forces Special Powers Act (AFSPA).
 The legislation has been active in Manipur since the late 1950s and gives wide-ranging powers to the military, including the right to shoot to kill suspected militants without fear of possible prosecution.

 The military says the law is necessary to allow the security forces to tackle militant forces who have been active in Manipur for decades.
 Yet activists say the law allows the armed forces to operate with impunity.
 The only place outside of the north-east where the law is in place is Kashmir.